|IT Based Tactics||✓|

-Charleston is the capital city of West Virginia, and has a population of about 50,000.
+Charleston is the capital city of West Virginia, and has a population of about 48,000.
 It is situated in Kanawha County.
-Residents and local law enforcement have reported problems related to prostitution in the city for over two decades, including the serial rape of 12 to 15 women engaged in prostitution in the mid-1990s through the early 2000s, and the attempted murder of a woman who advertised commercial sex acts on Backpage.com in mid-2015.
-More recently,
+Residents and local law enforcement have reported problems related to prostitution in the city for decades, including the serial rape of 12 to 15 women engaged in prostitution in the mid-1990s through the early 2000s, the attempted murder of a woman who was advertised for commercial sex acts on Backpage.com in mid-2015, and the murder of a prostituted woman in 2017.

 - Charleston Police Department